Prepping Your Home To List

 - Mulch flowerbeds and landscaped areas.

-- Cut back overgrown landscaping or anything blocking sidewalks including overhanging trees, ivy, etc.
+- Cut back overgrown weeds or anything blocking sidewalks including overhanging trees, ivy, etc.

 - A clean exterior lets people know you really take care of your home.
-Wash the front of the house if dusty or dirty or repaint if necessary.
+Wash the front of the house if dusty or dirty and repaint if necessary.

 - Make sure the front porch is clean and uncluttered.
 (A pot of flowers is a nice touch by the front door.)
 Don’t forget to sweep ceilings and corners for unwanted cobwebs and wasp nests.
 Paint if necessary.